A-bee01/A-bee01.github.io/README.md

 women who have been affected and needs financial support.

 ## Designing the Interface/prototype
-Design presentation [link](https://www.behance.net/gallery/155953431/Girls-Nest-audio-application/modules/879912351) of Girls Nest on Behance
+Design presentation [link](https://www.behance.net/gallery/155953431/Girls-Nest-audio-application/modules/879912351) of Girls Nest can be accessed on Behance.

 ## Technologies used